shhyou/raco-test-with-errortrace/README.md

-raco-test-errortrace
+raco-test-with-errortrace
 ====================

-Invoking the `raco test` command with `errortrace` on.
+`raco test-e`: Load `errortrace` then invoke `raco test`.
-Note that this tool does not recompile bytecodes.
+Note that this command does not recompile bytecodes.

-Usual `raco test` command:
+Usual `raco test` commands:

 ```
 $ raco test example.rkt